We have moved!

 Go to docs.umbraco.com for documentation for Umbraco 9 and newer versions.

 A Baseline Child project is very similar to a Fork (forked repository) on GitHub where we create a clone of an existing project while maintaining a connection between the two projects.
 The connection exists between the Live environment of the existing project, the Baseline project, and the Development or Live environment - of the newly created project, the Child project.

 Any project can act as a Baseline project.

 The basic idea is that you have a project that contains all your standard Umbraco packages/components, maybe even configured with some default Document Types, which you want to use as a baseline for future projects.
-When you've made changes to your Baseline project you can then push these changes out to all the Child projects with a click of a button.
+When you've made changes to your Baseline project, you can then push these changes out to all the Child projects with a click of a button.

 For some more in-depth information have a look at the High-level Overview article.

-Creating a Child project
+Creating a Child Project

-When your environments are ready your will see a green light next to the environment name.
+It might take couple of minutes for the project to spin up before your environments are ready.
+When your environments are ready, you will see a green light next to the environment name.

-Note: Depending on the size of the project you've chosen as a Baseline project, it might take several minutes before the Child project is ready.
+Depending on the size of the project you've chosen as a Baseline project, it might take several minutes before the Child project is ready.